ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/technical_specification.md

 ## 3.0 Link Calculation Function

-The processes specified in this section must be applied to filtered responder data and comprise the complete link calculation function for Mean of Ratios imputation.
+The processes specified in this section comprise the complete link calculation function for Mean of Ratios imputation.

 ### 3.1 Zero Filtering

 By default response values of 0 will be filtered in addition to any other responder filtering.
-This feature must be able to be disabled.
+It must be possible to disable this filter.

 ### 3.2 Trimming